caydel/CoreTranslator/README.md

 ## Caution

 Running this under your project folder may ruin your project!
-It will override any existing resource files and change your `cshtml`!
+It may change your `cshtml`!
 Do run `git commit` under your project before running this app.